 My work station is a Windows 10 pro system that consists of a ViewSonic 27" display, an Asus main board, an Intel i9 9600 with 64 GB DDR4, 3400 RAM, an 8GB NVidia graphics card, a 1terabyt Samsung solid state drive and a 3 terabyte Western Digital seconday drive.
 I have a multi card reader a CD/DVD read, writer, thunder bolt and fire wire support and 8 USB 3 connections.
 This station has a 3 terabyte external backup system.
 With display, color calibration, external back up and a 3 year warranty the cost was $2,185 U.S..

-Uninterruptable power supplies that provide enough power for 30 minutes for the server, work station and the ISP hardware are a nice, budget $450.
+Uninterruptable power supplies that provide enough power for 30 minutes for the server, work station and the ISP hardware are a nice add in feature, budget $450.
 I have no preference on brand.

 Unfortunately with computer hardware and software you don't always get what you pay for but the above are tried and true tested components.